 - 1. Since April 2013, all council tax billing authorities in England are required to set up a scheme to help people in financial need pay their council tax.
-This document describes the scheme set up by South Derbyshire District Council, for the period 1st April 2022 until 31st March 2023. - 2.
+This document describes the scheme set up by South Derbyshire District Council, for the period 1st April 2025 until 31st March 2026. - 2.
 The scheme is called a Council Tax Reduction Scheme because any support usually takes the form of a reduction in council tax liability, and therefore a reduction in the applicant's council tax bill. - 3.
-Although this document provides a comprehensive account of the scheme in South Derbyshire, further information on those aspects which must be followed in all schemes can be found in the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (and subsequent amendments).
+Although this document provides a comprehensive account of the scheme in South Derbyshire, further information on those aspects which must be followed in all schemes can be found in the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (and subsequent amendments). - 4.
+In the interests of simplicity, the Council Tax Reduction Scheme in South Derbyshire aligns with the Housing Benefit regulations as far as possible.
+Therefore, amendments to the Housing Benefit regulations will usually be incorporated into the Council Tax Reduction Scheme.
+However, where the Housing Benefit regulations differ from the council tax reduction prescribed requirements regulations, the latter will always take precedence.